ON THIS PAGE: You will learn about the different types of treatments doctors use for people with stomach cancer. Use the menu to see other pages.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

-If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer (stage IV in the Stages section).
+If cancer spreads to another part in the body from where it started, doctors call it metastatic cancer (also called "stage IV", described in the Stages section).
 If this happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.

 The goal of treatment at this stage is typically to lengthen a patient’s life and care for the symptoms of the cancer since metastatic stomach cancer is not considered curable.
 Any treatment, including chemotherapy or radiation therapy, is considered palliative therapy.
 Surgery is rarely used, and the main treatment is usually chemotherapy.
 It is important to note that studies show that the use of palliative chemotherapy for stomach cancer can improve both the length and quality of life.